realA10001986/SID/README.md

 ##### &#9193; Follow TCD fake power

 If this option is checked, and your TCD is equipped with a fake power switch, the SID will also fake-power up/down.
-If fake power is off, no LED is active and the SID will ignore all input from buttons, knobs and the IR control.
+If fake power is off, no LED is active and the SID will ignore all input from buttons and the IR control.

 ##### &#9193; Follow TCD night-mode